Welcome to the 20th issue of our Zero Waste in the Kitchen column.!

-Artichoke stems are often overlooked compared to other parts, but they are just as tasty and nutritious: are in fact a very good source of fiber, important for gut function, and contain a variety of vitamins and minerals.
+Artichoke stems are often overlooked compared to other parts, but they are just as tasty and nutritious: are in fact a very good source of fiber, which are important for bowel function, and contain a variety of vitamins and minerals.
 These include the vitamin C fundamental to the immune system, the vitamin K important for blood clotting and maintaining healthy bones, the potassium which controls proper muscle function and is essential for cardiac health, the magnesium, involved in many of the reactions that take place in cells, and the iron Involved in the production of hemoglobin.

 Ingredients: